Expert Insight, Breaking News, and Insider Stories on Real Estate in Paris

 Property owners will be able to rent out their furnished apartments for a short-term period of one to ten months to renters who are either “in vocational training, studying in a higher education institution, under apprenticeship or internship, volunteering as part of a civic service, in the middle of a job transfer, or on temporary assignment“.
 The non-renewable lease can be extended up to ten months maximum if need be and will be rent capped.
 The tenant has the right to move out at any time, without justification, so long as he or she gives one month’s notice.
 The renter is also exempt from paying a security deposit.
 Utility charges are fixed by the owner and if renting to multiple tenants, a clause de solidarité, which would force one tenant to pay the rent if another is unable, cannot be included in the lease.
 Instead, owners benefit from a guarantor system put in place by Action logement, which would protect them from delinquencies.
 If the renter wishes to stay longer than ten months, he or she must sign a new, classic lease agreement for a furnished apartment.

 Reversing the French administration’s decision to outlaw rent caps in Paris and Lille, la loi Elan authorizes jurisdictions to institute rent caps on a trial basis for a duration of five years.
 Laws punishing those who fail to comply have been reinforced.
 Property owners will have to repay any sum received that is over the rent cap limit and will be fined €5,000 (€15,000 if the space belongs to company).
-Already, Paris has announced its intention to establish rent caps on a permanent basis.
+Already, Paris has announced its intention to establish rent caps on a permanent basis, though it has not done so yet.

 Landlords will no longer have to provide tenants with a hard copy of property regulations and home inspection & risk assessment results (energy performance of the property, natural disaster risks, presence of lead, property measurements, the state of the property’s electricity and gas systems) at the signing of the lease.
 These documents can henceforth be sent electronically to the tenant.